zeroluck/docs/sources/admin-guide/installation/index.md

 # Gluu Server Installation

-The easiest way to install the Gluu Server is to use the [Centos binary distribution](./centos.md).
+The easiest way to install on of the Gluu Server binary distributions for Linux.
+We just release the .rpm for [Centos](./centos.md).
+Ubuntu .deb will be out very soon.

 ## Hardware Guidance